22. NAVAL INTERCEPTION AND COMBAT

 C. SUBMARINES ATTACK ALONE: Submarines may not attack in conjunction with other naval units.

-D. ATTACKS RESOLVED SEPARATELY: If more than one submarine attacks an enemy combat group, each attack is resolved separately .
+D. ATTACKS RESOLVED SEPARATELY: After all submarine attacks have been announced, each attack is resolved separately.

 Submarine Attack Table - 22.94